cohesity/cohesity_sdk/docs/ObjectApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.ObjectApi(api_client)
+    api_instance = cohesity_sdk.cluster.ObjectApi(api_client)
-    body = cohesity_sdk.AssociateEntityMetadataRequest() # AssociateEntityMetadataRequest | Specifies the parameters to associate metadata with entities in the entity hierarchy.
+    body = cohesity_sdk.cluster.AssociateEntityMetadataRequest() # AssociateEntityMetadataRequest | Specifies the parameters to associate metadata with entities in the entity hierarchy.

     try:
         # Associate Metadata with Entity